 How to make a Chinese dragon puppet

-Cut out your dragon’s head, along with three strips of card for it’s body, and a piece for its tail.
+Cut out your dragon’s head, along with three strips of card for its body, and a piece for its tail.

 Fasten the sections of your dragon together using split pins, so that your puppet can move and dance.

 We placed one at the head, and one on the tail section, but if you are making a very big dragon that a few people are going to operate together, you can add in extra handles.

-We used a selection of materials from our art supplies – all recycled: tissue paper, cardboard packaging, wrapping paper, gift wrap.
+We used a selection of collage materials from our art supplies – all recycled: tissue paper, cardboard packaging, wrapping paper, gift wrap.